Russell Bodine

-Russell Bodine (born June 30, 1992) is an American football center who is a free agent.
-He was drafted by the Cincinnati Bengals in the fourth round of the 2014 NFL Draft.
-He played college football at North Carolina.
+Russell Bodine (born June 30, 1992) is an American former professional football center.
+He played college football at North Carolina, and was selected by the Cincinnati Bengals in the fourth round of the 2014 NFL draft.

-High school career
+Early life

 A native of Scottsville, Virginia, Bodine attended Fork Union Military Academy, where he was named first-team all-state at the highest of three private school divisions for two straight seasons.
 He was teammates with Morgan Moses, Austin Pasztor, Terrance West, and Carlos Hyde.

 Regarded as a three-star recruit by Rivals.com, Bodine was listed as the No. 8 center prospect in his class.

 College career

 As a sophomore, Bodine started all 12 games at center, having eventual NFL players Travis Bond and Jonathan Cooper lined up on each side of him.

 As a junior, he primarily played center again, but also was moved along the offensive line.
-On December 30, 2013, he announced his decision to forgo his final year of eligibility and enter the 2014 NFL Draft.
+On December 30, 2013, he announced his decision to forgo his final year of eligibility and enter the 2014 NFL draft.

 Professional career

+Pre-draft

 Bodine registered 42 repetitions in the 225 lb bench press, for best in his class.

 Cincinnati Bengals

-The Cincinnati Bengals selected Bodine in the fourth round (111th overall) of the 2014 NFL Draft.
+The Cincinnati Bengals selected Bodine in the fourth round (111th overall) of the 2014 NFL draft.
 He was the fifth center and 13th interior offensive linemen selected in 2014.

-On May 23, 2014, the Cincinnati Bengals signed Bodine to a four-year, $2.67 million contract that includes a signing bonus of $456,456.
+On May 23, 2014, the Bengals signed Bodine to a four-year, $2.67 million contract that includes a signing bonus of $456,456.

-Throughout training camp, Bodine competed against Trevor Robinson for the job as the starting center after it was left vacant after the departure of Kyle Cook.
+Throughout training camp, Bodine competed against Trevor Robinson for the job as the starting center after it was left vacant following the departure of Kyle Cook.
 He received first-team reps at center from the beginning of training camp and was officially named the starter by head coach Marvin Lewis to start the regular season.
-He made his first career start and made his professional regular season debut in the Cincinnati Bengals' season-opening 23–16 victory over the Baltimore Ravens.
-He started all 16 regular season games as the Cincinnati Bengals went 10-5-1 and made the AFC playoffs.
+He made his first career start in the Bengals' season-opening 23–16 victory over the Baltimore Ravens.
+He started all 16 regular season games as Cincinnati went 10–5–1 and made the playoffs.

-In his first four years in Cincinnati, Bodine started all 16 games at center in each season for the Bengals.
+In each of his first four years as a Bengal, Bodine started all 16 games at center.

 Buffalo Bills

 On March 19, 2018, Bodine signed a two-year contract with the Buffalo Bills.
-He was named the backup center to start the 2018 season behind Ryan Groy.
-He took over the starting role in Week 3 following struggles from Groy.
-He started the next 10 games before suffering a broken fibula in Week 13.
-He was placed on injured reserve on December 4, 2018.
+He was named the backup center to start the 2018 season behind Ryan Groy, and took over the starting role in Week 3 following struggles from Groy.
+Bodine started the next 10 games before suffering a broken fibula in Week 13.
+He was placed on injured reserve on December 4.

 New England Patriots

 On August 30, 2019, Bodine was traded to the New England Patriots for a sixth-round pick.
-He was released on September 6, 2019.
+He was released on September 6.